mikethwolff/AI-HC-Pneumonia-Detection-From-Chest-X-Ray/README.md

 ## Performance Assessment

 As we train our model, we will monitor its performance over subsequence training epochs.
 We choose the appropriate metrics upon which to monitor performance.
-Note that 'accuracy' may not be the most appropriate statistic in this case, depending on the balance or imbalance of your validation dataset, and also depending on the clinical context that you want to use this model in (i.e. can you sacrafice high false positive rate for a low false negative rate?)
+Can you sacrafice high false positive rate for a low false negative rate?

-Note: Detecting pneumonia is hard even for trained expert radiologists.
-[This paper](https://arxiv.org/pdf/1711.05225.pdf) describes some human-reader-level F1 scores for detecting pneumonia, and can be used as a reference point for how well your model could perform.

 Find the "build and train model" Jupyter notebook [here](https://github.com/mikethwolff/AI-HC-Pneumonia-Detection-From-Chest-X-Ray/blob/main/Build%20and%20train%20model.ipynb).